-Millions of South Africans are all too familiar with pain – countless trips to the doctor or chiropractor, endless pain medications, sleepless nights and the struggle of getting through the day.
+Millions of South Africans are all too familiar with backache – countless trips to the doctor or chiropractor, endless pain medications, sleepless nights and the struggle of getting through the day.

 The answer may lie in massage therapy.